Beluga Logo

 Beluga Emblem

-The palette of the logo is diverse and depends on the type of vodka included in the line.
-In one case, it is a combination of dark gray with gold.
-In the second – chocolate with white and gold.
+The logo’s palette varies by vodka type in the line.
+In one case, it is a combination of dark gray and gold.
+In the second, chocolate with white and gold.
 In the third – silver with black and matte gold.
-In the fourth – dark blue with black and gold.
-In the fifth – burgundy and green with a metallic shade of gray.
+In the fourth, dark blue with black and gold.
+In the fifth burgundy and green with a metallic shade of gray.